-Has “gratitude” been a recurring theme on your mind in 2020?
+Has “gratitude” been a recurring theme on your mind?
 Have you been asking yourself, “How can I give back?”
 Are you thinking about your year-end charitable giving?

 If you are 70 ½ or older, one charitable giving option you can take advantage of is a Qualified Charitable Distribution (QCD).
 Essentially, a QCD is a way for retirees to donate a Required Minimum Distribution (RMD) from their retirement account directly to charity, thereby avoiding paying ordinary income taxes on that RMD while supporting their favorite non-profit organizations.
 To put it even more simply, QCDs are charitable contributions from IRAs.

 Think a QCD might be right for you?
 Here are some important things to know: